 I am a Licensed Independent Social Worker.
-I’ve received a BA in Psychology from Northern Illinois University and earned a Master of Social Work degree from St. Ambrose University in 2007.
+I have received a BA in Psychology from Northern Illinois University and earned a Master of Social Work degree from St. Ambrose University in 2007.

 I have experience in child welfare, community mental health, correctional, and school settings.
 I primarily work with adults and children age 10 and up.